department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 ---
 layout: page-breadcrumbs.html
 title: Rapid Access to Employment Track
-template: 6-info-page
+template: detail-page
 relatedlinks:
+  - heading: HEADING
+    links:
     - url: /vocational-rehab-and-employment/service-disabled/new-skills/
       title: Employment Through Long-Term Services Track
       description: Find out if you may be eligible for vocational training to help you develop new job skills.
     - url: /vocational-rehab-and-employment/service-disabled/small-business-training/
       title: Self-Employment Track
       description: If you’re a Servicemember or Veteran with a service-connected disability, find out how we can help you start your own business.
     - url: /vocational-rehab-and-employment/service-disabled/independent-living/
       title: Independent Living Track
       description: Learn about services that can help you live more independently with your service-connected disability.
     - url: /vocational-rehab-and-employment/service-disabled/return-to-job/
       title: Reemployment Track
       description: You may have the right to return to the civilian job you help before activating.
 Find out how we can help with this process.
 ---

 <div class="va-introtext">